capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events.md

 ```
 **note :** *BlockchainEvents is the result of `submitTxBlocking` function.
-It can be stored in a constant for exemple.*
+It can be stored in a constant for example.*

-To get a better understanding of Events, we already jumped a bit deeper than the first and easiest option to get the extrinsics events list.
-In case, you do not need to handle manually signing or sending your transaction, each of the Ternoa extrinsics feature comes with two functions to execute a transaction and an easy one to directly get the required events list. *See the exemple below :
+To better understand Events, we already jumped a bit deeper than the first and easiest option to get the extrinsics events list.
+In case you do not need to manually sign or send your transaction, each of the Ternoa extrinsics feature comes with two functions to execute a transaction and an easy one to directly get the required events list. *See the example below :
 When the `balancesTransferTx` function creates an unsigned unsubmitted transaction hash, the `balancesTransfer` function signs and submits the transaction to provide the events list.*

 ___

 ## About the Event Design Format:
-In order to make the returned events datas usefull, we provide both the native format and a friendly ready to use format design format :
+To make the returned events data usefull, we provide both the native format and a friendly ready to use format:
 - a string as an AccountId32 correspond to a classic user valid address.
-- a string as u128 is a BN value as string natively used under the hood by the chain.
+- a string as u128 is a BN value as a string natively used under the hood by the chain.
 - a rounded data (ex: amoutRounded) is the "human" version of a data, (usually a BN) that can be directly used.
 - some events from the utility pallet do not return any data.